 Six Sigma offer testing methods are used in direct marketing to test a control against a number of variables.
 You test each variable against the control in order to declare a winner and this continues until all the variables have been tested.
 This can take place over the course of a month, or over the course of a year depending on how many variables you have to test.

 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.

-Many of our publishing partners are actively using Six Sigma testing in their email promotions.
+Many of our publishing partners are actively using Six Sigma offer testing in their email promotions.
 And as one of them attested to at a past Gold Member Summit—it’s a lot of work.
 It requires a skilled copywriter to come up with new subject lines and copy on an going basis.
-And to be honest, testing never really stops, however your revenues will improve as you will always be saving the best-performing promotions from week to week until you have a master set.
+And to be honest, offer testing never really stops, however your revenues will improve as you will always be saving the best-performing promotions from week to week until you have a master set.
 And then, of course, you’ll start over again because the promotions will become exhausted.

-So let’s say you’re ready to start Six Sigma testing with your promotional emails.
+So let’s say you’re ready to start Six Sigma offer testing with your promotional emails.
 You are set up to send one 3X per week.
 Which offer should you choose?
 In the past we shared 12 different offer types you can use in your Six Sigma rotation, but today I want to focus on the free offers, which might be:

 - First Issue Free

 - 14 Days Free